knpuniversity/blog/use-symfony-reproducer.md

 cd symfony
 ```

-Now we’re going to add the original Symfony repo as an _upstream_ remote.
+Now we're going to add the original Symfony repo as an _upstream_ remote.
 Why?
 So we can easily pull in the latest Symfony updates and stay fresh!

 ```bash
 git remote add upstream git@github.com:symfony/symfony.git
 ```

-Let’s grab the latest changes from Symfony (you’ll want to run this command
+Let's grab the latest changes from Symfony (you'll want to run this command
-whenever Symfony gets an update, so it’s good to get used to it).
+whenever Symfony gets an update, so it's good to get used to it).

 ```bash
 git fetch upstream